libnyanpasu/libnyanpasu.github.io/introduction.md

 `Clash Nyanpasu` is a GUI software for `Clash` based on `Tauri`, leveraging the features of `Tauri` to provide cross-platform support.
 It offers proxy services on `Windows`, `Linux`, and `macOS` systems, supporting TUN network card mode.

-`Clash Nyanpasu` natively supports multiple cores, including `Clash Premium`, `Clash Meta`, and `Clash Rust`, allowing users to choose according to their preferences.
+`Clash Nyanpasu` natively supports multiple cores, including `Clash Premium`, `Mihomo`, and `Clash Rust`, allowing users to choose according to their preferences.
 Additionally, the software incorporates powerful script handling capabilities, providing users with a more flexible experience.
 Design-wise, `Clash Nyanpasu` fully embraces the `Google Material You` design philosophy, offering users a visually pleasing experience.

 ## Origin of Clash Nyanpasu